MPM701 - Business Process Management

 Cloud(online): Learning resources are via CloudDeakin

-This unit is available in Start Anytime mode.
+This unit is also available in Start Anytime mode.
 Click here for more information.

 This unit provides foundation skills and knowledge about the management of business processes and emphasises the importance of their links to organisational strategies.
 It considers the role of information and communication technologies in supporting business processes and it introduces enterprise systems and the ways in which these can automate processes and report on the goals and objectives of the organisation.
 The unit highlights that business process management (BPM) is applicable in all industries, for example, manufacturing, wholesale and service sectors, and that it is pertinent to business organisations of all sizes.
 The unit introduces business processes from architectural, problem scoping, modeling, methodological and measurement perspectives.
 The unit prepares students to develop and enhance professional careers in industry, government, and the not-for-profit sector.